pkgxdev/pkgx/README.md

 ```

 Fear not, this magic works with things like [VSCode] too (we don’t believe in
-forcing your choice of tooling).
+forcing or restricting your choice of tooling).

 > <details><summary><i>What is this sourcery?</i></summary>
 >